Home Battery Storage for Solar Panels: What UK Homeowners Need to Know

 No – and this is one of the most common misconceptions about home batteries.
 While pairing a battery with solar is excellent, a standalone battery charged from the grid can save you hundreds of pounds a year through tariff arbitrage.
 You charge the battery overnight using cheap off-peak electricity (as low as 7p per kWh on some time-of-use tariffs) and discharge it during peak hours when rates can exceed 30p per kWh.

-This is exactly the approach that Habo takes.
-Habo offers pre-configured all-in-one home battery systems designed to work straight out of the box – no solar panels required.
+This is exactly the approach that Habo Energy takes.
+Habo Energy offers pre-configured all-in-one home battery systems designed to work straight out of the box, no solar panels required.
+For more on this approach, see our guide to battery storage without solar.
 With built-in timer scheduling, the battery automatically charges during off-peak hours and powers your home when electricity costs the most.
-It is a genuine set-and-forget solution.

 Of course, if you do have solar panels, an Habo battery works alongside them beautifully, capturing surplus generation during the day and supplementing with cheap grid electricity overnight.